 Benefits of Earning a Master’s Degree in Wisconsin

 Earning a Master’s in Teaching will increase your salary in some school Wisconsin districts.
 In the Madison School District, for example, teachers holding a master’s annually earn at least $1,092 more than their peers who hold only a bachelor’s.
 In the Racine Unified School District, master’s holders earn at least $2,193 more than their bachelor’s-only peers.

 There are several forms of aid available to teachers pursuing their Master’s in Teaching.
 The TEACH Grant, for example, offers financial aid in return for teaching full time in a high-need field at a low-income school for at least four academic years.
 Similarly, the Teacher Loan Forgiveness Program allows teachers to teach full-time at a low-income school for five years in exchange for forgiveness of up to $17,500 of student loans.
 The college or university where you plan to attain your master’s degree may also offer its own aid.

 According to data from the National Center for Education Statistics, Wisconsin ranked 20th among states for average teacher salary in 2013, coming in at $55,171.
 Wisconsin school districts increase their teachers’ salaries according to their years of experience and the advanced degrees they’ve earned.

 Retirement benefits for teachers in Wisconsin are handled by the Wisconsin Department of Employee Trust Funds (ETF).
 The ETF website provides detailed information on retirement benefits for education jobs.

-Wisconsin teachers are required to obtain 6 professional development credits in order to renew their teaching licenses for 5 years.
-Courses for professional development credits are offered both online and at local colleges and universities.
+Wisconsin teachers are required to obtain six professional development credits according to a previously developed Professional Development Plan in order to renew their teaching licenses for five years.
+Courses for professional development credits are offered both online and at local colleges and universities in Wisconsin.
 The Wisconsin Department of Public Instruction website provides detailed information on the state professional development process.